sonata-nfv/son-cli/README.md

                                   Action for init:
                                   start: start the monitoring framework (cAdvisor, Prometheus DB + Pushgateway)
                                   stop: stop the monitoring framework
+                                  Action for msd:
+                                  start: start exporting the monitoring metrics from the msd
+                                  stop: stop exporting the monitoring metrics from the msd

 optional arguments:
-  -h, --help            show this help message and exit --vim VIM, -v VIM     VIM where the command should be executed (emu/sp) --vnf_name VNF_NAME, -vnf VNF_NAME
+  -h, --help            show this help message and exit --vnf_names [VNF_NAMES [VNF_NAMES ...]], -n [VNF_NAMES [VNF_NAMES ...]]
+                        vnf names to open an xterm for --vim VIM, -v VIM     VIM where the command should be executed (emu/sp) --vnf_name VNF_NAME, -vnf VNF_NAME
                         vnf name:interface to be monitored